 Work-study is a federal aid program offered by colleges to eligible students with financial need.
 Estimated wages for jobs on or near campus are included in the college's financial aid offer, and colleges often provide assistance in locating these positions.

 The work-study offer is a projected amount based on the student working a set number of hours, and the student is expected to use earnings to offset college expenses.
 Students who receive work-study should consider their ability to work the established hours, the pay compared to non-work-study positions and the work-study jobs available to them.
 Most colleges that offer work-study have job boards listing available positions.

 Although not technically offered as part of a financial aid package, students are often expected to provide some funds to pay for the cost of college, either from existing savings or from continued earnings during college.
 This is reflected in the Expected Family Contribution (EFC) number that is generated when a student files for financial aid through the Free Application for Federal Financial Aid or specific financial aid applications required by the college.

 Families may not be able to contribute the expected amount, either because the funds are designated for the parents' retirement or siblings' education or otherwise unavailable.

-Students who don't receive enough other aid to cover the cost of attendance may plan to work to earn at least part of the shortfall.
+Students who aren't offered enough other aid to cover the cost of attendance may plan to work to earn at least part of the shortfall.
 Again, students should be aware of the jobs available to them during school terms and breaks and an expected wage.
-Sometimes, on-campus jobs are limited to those who receive work-study awards and other students may need to look further afield.
+Sometimes, on-campus jobs are limited to those who are eligible for work-study and other students may need to look further afield.

 Private student loans can be obtained from private lenders if students, or their cosigners if required, meet minimum underwriting criteria.
 Some colleges also lend student funds through their own programs.